saraozn/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

 * `INDEX` can start with 0, i.e. inputting `delprop 02` or `delprop 0002` deletes the second property in the property list.
+* `INDEX` should not be more than 2 billion as our app does not support more than 2 billion properties!
 </div>

 Examples: